 As we feared, Comic-Con didn’t distinguish itself very well this year.
 We knew there were would be long lines for everything (it’s not called “LineCon” for nothing), but all of the con’s failings were magnified to a degree I’ve never seen before.
 People waited in lines for up to eight hours just to see one panel in Ballroom 20.
-People lined up at 3:00AM just to be able to buy tickets for next year (a process that was accomplished in 10 minutes previously).
-People who waited outside in line all day for a TrueBlood panel were kicked out to make room for some actor’s entourage.
-I can’t say it wouldn’t have been much fun to be one of those people.
+People lined up at 3:00AM just to be able to buy tickets for next year (a process previously accomplished in 10 minutes).
+People who waited line all day outside for a TrueBlood panel were kicked out to make room for some actor’s entourage.
 Of course, the response by many people to this patently ridiculous situation is to succumb to a Stockholm-like Syndrome and view it as something not only to be expected, but actually valued.

-I can’t be one of those people.
-I am not a happy, shiny person who only looks at the positive and papers over the negative with a shrug.
-If you accept mediocrity, then that’s all you’ll ever get.
-The SDCC organizers are masters of mediocrity and they have no impetus to change because they know people will not demand excellence of them–they will pay for whatever they’re given and wear it as a badge of pride.
-Such is life.
-Our response was to only buy tickets for two days next year and accept that it will take more alcohol than usual to take the edge off the con (and possibly start attending conventions like WonderCon that might be more chill and fun).
+The SDCC organizers have no impetus to change, because they know people will pay for whatever they’re given and wear it as a badge of pride.
+I suppose it’s a byproduct of the consumerism at the core of pop culture fandom.
+At any rate, our response was to buy tickets for only two days next year and accept that it will take more alcohol than usual to take the edge off the con.

 Okay, enough of the bad stuff, of which there was plenty.
 Here’s a quick rundown of the cool stuff from this year’s con:

 My son went crazy with the Gundam models.
 He picked up three Gundam models (two exclusives): a Mobile Suit ZZ, an MG Zaku, and an RX-78